the-Jinxist/go-microservice-learn/project/README.md

 - We connected the broker service to the authenticated service, by using the name of the service in the `docker-compose.yml` file
    Created another handle/route/endpoint that will process an action from the body and call the auth service

+Day 8:
+- Acces the authentication service from the front end via the broker service `/handle` endpoint